A combination of chafer grubs and the larger animals that feed on them can quickly turn a neat lawn into something that resembles a ploughed field.

 What are chafer grubs?

-Chafer grubs are soil-dwelling larvae of chafer beetles.
-They feed on plant roots.
+Chafer grubs are soil-dwelling larvae of various chafer beetles.
+They feed on plant roots, especially those of grasses.

 - Damage to lawns is most obvious between autumn and spring when the grubs are reaching maturity